 For a refreshing swim, head to the Andrew (Boy) Charlton Pool, one of the best harbourside pools in the city.
 Arrive at dawn to capture photos in lovely light and see the dedicated swimmers getting their morning workout in.

-One of the great experiences in Sydney is to see an open-air performance on the Harbour.
+One of the unmissable experiences in Sydney was seeing an open-air performance at the harbour.

-Fleet Steps, near Mrs Macquarie’s Chair in the Domain provides an unsurpassed backdrop to theatrical events held throughout the year.
+Fleet Steps, near Mrs Macquarie’s Chair in the Domain, offers an unsurpassed backdrop to theatrical events held throughout the year.

-Opera Australia holds performances on Fleet Steps where you can watch a critically acclaimed opera under the stars.
+Fleet Steps (Opera Australia) – Opera Australia holds performances on Fleet Steps, where you can watch a critically acclaimed opera under the stars.

 The Art Gallery of New South Wales, located on the edge of the Botanic Gardens, is the main gallery in Sydney that we think you shouldn’t miss.